semihberkayozturk/Airbnb-Experiences-Clone/README.md

 # Airbnb-Mobile-Clone
-A React clone of Airbnb mobile website.
+A clone of Airbnb mobile website using React.